Slava0135/DIFFuzzer/docs/QEMU.md

 # QEMU configuration

-> Note: all scripts are executed from project top directory.
+> All scripts are executed from project top directory.

 ## Ubuntu Cloud Image